Kong/docs.konghq.com/app/enterprise/0.32-x/getting-started/adding-consumers.md

 # Adding Consumers

-In the last section, we learned how to add plugins to Kong Enterprise Edition (EE) - in this section we're going to learn how to add [Consumers][consumers] to Kong.
+In the last section, we learned how to add plugins to Kong Enterprise (EE) - in this section we're going to learn how to add [Consumers][consumers] to Kong.
 Consumers are associated to individuals or applications using your API, and can be used